aleph2c/miros/doc/batterychargingexample.rst

     :target: _static/testing_challenge_4.pdf
     :align: center

-"Before I get into the details, I'll show you how the ``Charger`` and ``ElectricalInterface`` charts will communicate using published events."
+"Before I get into the details, I'll show you how the shippable, ``Charger`` and ``ElectricalInterface`` charts will communicate using published events."

 .. image:: _static/three_stage_charging_chart_5_statocal.svg